 - A dry cappuccino is made with espresso and foam only.

-- Caffe au lait is drip brewed coffee with steamed milk.
+- Caffe au lait is drip-brewed coffee with steamed milk.

 - An Americano is an espresso with hot water; similar to drip coffee, but with a little different flavor.

-- Most coffee shops also have a Toddy, or the cold brewed coffee I spoke of last month.
+- Most coffee shops also have a Toddy or the cold-brewed coffee I spoke of last month.
 These drinks are all assumed to be hot unless you ask for iced.
 Although in Arizona on a hot afternoon you will have to watch them closely because they might assume that you want iced.

 Some common additions and subtractions are con panna, with whip cream.
 No foam is just as it sounds because a normal latte will have a 1/4 to 1/2 inch of foam at the top, which some people do not enjoy.
-Half-caf, one shot regular and one shot decaf.
+Half-caf, one-shot regular, and one-shot decaf.
 Decaf, all shots are decaf.
 With room is to leave room at the top for cream.
 Add a shot of _____ can be for any flavored syrup such as vanilla, caramel, or hazelnut.

 Now, let’s put it all together.
 Start with the size, then you can specify iced (if you don’t, they will assume hot), then the drink, and finally any additions/subtractions.
 Okay, so we could order a tall latte con panna – translation – a medium cup of steamed whole milk, two shots of espresso, with whip cream.
-Short dry cappuccino is the small cappuccino with only foam.
+A short dry cappuccino is a small cappuccino with only foam.
 And now – my current favorite drink – a large (or venti) decaf iced breve add one shot of caramel.